MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/00-primer/concepts.md

 - Licensing: `learn/licensing_for_datasets_and_media.md`.

 ## Why this toolset fits today
-- Publishing artifacts (LICENSE, CITATION.cff, .zenodo.json) make the package citable and clear.
+- Publishing files (LICENSE, CITATION.cff, .zenodo.json) make the package citable and clear.
 - Streamlit offers a simple handoff for colleagues to view data and quality status without code.
 Tradeoff: requires a local install if you run it.

 ## What success looks like today